jyq-thu/jyq-thu.github.io/_pages/about.md

 News
 ======
+**March 18, 2026**
-A new paper entitled "Improving air quality simulations in California's San Joaquin Valley using land surface remote sensing" has been accepted in JGR-Atmospheres.
+> A new paper entitled "Improving air quality simulations in California's San Joaquin Valley using land surface remote sensing" has been accepted in *JGR-Atmospheres*.